 Combined Nomenclature Number

-dried tamarinds, cashew apples, lychees, jackfruit, sapodillo plums, passion fruit, carambola and pitahaya
+dried tamarinds, cashew apples, lychees, jackfruit, sapodilla plums, passion fruit, carambola and pitahaya

 Source: Max Pixel, Pixabay, Flickr, Max Pixel

-The higher import growth rate in value than in volume indicates that import prices have increased.
+The higher import growth rate in value compared to volume indicates that import prices have increased.
 However, prices are expected to stabilise, especially for dried mangoes.
-Expected overproduction of dried mangoes (especially in Burkina Faso) should lead to a price decrease.
-Import of dried mangoes accounts for around 40% of total European imports of dried tropical fruit (Figure 2).
+Overproduction of dried mangoes in Burkina Faso led to a price decrease in 2019.
+However, dried mango prices are stabilising in 2020.
+Dried mango imports account for around 40% of total European imports of dried tropical fruit (Figure 2).

 As Europe’s main importer of dried tropical fruit, the United Kingdom is an interesting focus market.
 Germany also provides specific opportunities, especially for organically certified dried tropical fruit.
 Other interesting markets are France, the Netherlands, Belgium and Italy.

 The United Kingdom is the largest European importer and market of dried tropical fruit within Europe.
 Imported quantities are mainly consumed within the country, with very small re-exports.
 Total consumption is estimated to be nearly 5 thousand tonnes.
 The largest quantities are dried mangoes and dried tamarinds.
 Dried tamarind is a specific product, mostly consumed by Indian and Pakistani diaspora within the United Kingdom.

 Consumption of dried tropical fruit in the United Kingdom is driven by the healthy snacking trend and by the attractive taste of exotic fruit perceived by final consumers.
 Dried tropical fruit is also increasingly being used as an ingredient in breakfast cereals and fruit bars.